maxmouchet/HMMBase.jl/README.md

 ## Introduction

 HMMBase provides a lightweight and efficient abstraction for hidden Markov models in Julia.
-Most HMMs libraries only support discrete (e.g. categorical) or normal distributions.
+Most HMMs libraries only support discrete (e.g. categorical) or Normal distributions.
 In contrast HMMBase builds upon [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) to support arbitrary univariate and multivariate distributions.
 See [HMMBase.jl - A lightweight and efficient Hidden Markov Model abstraction](https://discourse.julialang.org/t/ann-hmmbase-jl-a-lightweight-and-efficient-hidden-markov-model-abstraction/21604) for more details on the motivation behind this package.

 <p align="center">